Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_restoring_objects/guide.en-gb.md

 >>
 >> In the list of objects, click on the `...`{.action} button associated to the object you want to restore, and then click `Restore`{.action}.
 >>
+>> You can also monitor the status of your restoration in the list of objects view, through a dedicated status.
+>>
 > Via the OVHcloud API
 >> [!api]
 >>